usi-verification-and-security/athena/README.md

 ### Metrics

 To gather the average sizes of models and proofs, as well as the average runtimes and memory consumptions, execute `log_stats_all.sh` followed by `python3 avg_stats_all.py` in the `scripts` folder.
 After that, the classification of individual tool results obtained, e.g., SAT or UNSAT, can be seen by executing `stats_all.sh`.
-To generate plots displaying the sizes of models and proofs execute `make_gnuplot_proof-size.sh`.
+To generate plots displaying the sizes of proofs execute `make_gnuplot_proof-size.sh`.

 To aggregate all individual tool results and to establish the validity of the CHC benchmarks execute `log_results_all.sh`.
 After that, the aggregate results can be displayed by executing `results_all.sh`.